mynl/aggregate/doc/5_technical_guides/5_x_numerical_methods.rst

 Simulation is flexible, but trades-off speed against accuracy.
 Fewer simulations is faster but provides lower accuracy; many simulations improves accuracy at the cost of speed.

 ``aggregate`` is based on the fast Fourier transform (FFT) convolution algorithm.
-It delivers the third trilemma option: fast and accurate, but less flexible than simulation.
+It delivers the third trilemma option: it is fast and accurate but less flexible than simulation.

 There are many use-cases where ``aggregate`` is unbeatable.
 It an compute the distribution of

-* Aggregate losses of a portfolio with a complex limit and attachment profile, mixed severity distributions.
+* Aggregate losses of a portfolio with a complex limit and attachment profile, and a mixed severity distributions.
 * Ceded or net outcomes net for an occurrence reinsurance program.
 * Ceded or net outcomes for reinsurance contracts with variable features (sliding commissions, swing rated programs, profit commissions, aggregate limits, see :doc:`../2_user_guides/2_x_re_pricing`.)
-* Retained loss net of specific and aggregate insurance, as found in a risk-retention group, see :doc:`../2_user_guides/2_x_ir_pricing`, including exact computation of so-called Table L and Table M charges in US worker compensation ratemaking.
+* Retained loss net of specific and aggregate insurance, as found in a risk-retention group, see :doc:`../2_user_guides/2_x_ir_pricing`, including exact computation of Table L and Table M charges in US worker compensation ratemaking.
-* The sum of independent units (line of business, business unit, geographic unit etc. Other methods available for dependent units).
+* The sum of independent units (line of business, business unit, geographic unit etc.).
+Other methods are available for dependent units.
 * The sum of dependent units, where the dependence structure is driven by :ref:`common frequency mixing variables <5_x_probability>`.

-* Aggregates
-with thick-tailed severity and where accuracy is important, such as catastrophe risk PMLs, AEP, and OEP points.
-* Outcomes with low expected loss rates which are hard to simulate with sufficient accuracy.
+It is particularly well-suited to compute aggregates with thick-tailed severity and where accuracy is important, such as catastrophe risk PMLs, AEP, and OEP points.
+Outcomes with low expected loss rates which are hard to simulate with sufficient accuracy.

 In Finance, FFT methods are established as the go-to choice solution for convolution REF.

 The basic FFT algorithm used in ``aggregate`` tracks only one variable at a time.
-Thus, it cannot model the joint distribution of ceded and net loss or quantities derived from it, such as the total cession to a specific and aggregate cover or the cession to an occurrence program with limited reinstatements.
+Thus, it cannot model joint distributions such as ceded and net loss or quantities derived from it such as the total cession to a specific and aggregate cover, or the cession to an occurrence program with limited reinstatements.
 Both of these require a bivariate distribution.
 (It *can* model the net position after specific and aggregate cessions, and ceded losses to an occurrence program with an aggregate limit.)
 The strengths and weaknesses of the algorithm are discussed further in :ref:`num swot`.

 .. _num how agg reps a dist: